7sedam7/krafna/README.md

 ## Performance

-Some people have said that they'd prefer if frontmatter info would be stored in some kind of database for performance reasons.
+Some users have suggested storing frontmatter information in a database for performance reasons.
-I did some benchmarking, and on base Mac mini M4, Krafna can query ~2500 files within ~100ms.
+Benchmarking on a base Mac mini M4 shows that Krafna can query ~2500 files within ~100ms.
-While fetching the files and parsing them takes about 97% of the time and I have ideas for optimisation (cache parsed files, and on runs parse only the ones that were modified after cache creation), result that benchmarks show should be good enough so I'll rather focus on adding more features for now.
+While file fetching and parsing takes about 97% of the time, potential optimizations include caching parsed files and only parsing modified files after cache creation.
+However, the current performance is more than good enough, so the focus will remain on feature development for now.

-Run benchmarks: (you can change the amount of files that will be generated in the bench/query_benchmark.rs)
+Run benchmarks: (you can change the number of files that will be generated in bench/query_benchmark.rs)

 ``` bash
 cargo bench
 ```

-Run flamegraph: (i'd comment out rayon and change `par_iter` to `iter` to reduce the noise in the flamegraph)
+Run flamegraph: (I'd comment out rayon and change `par_iter` to `iter` to reduce the noise in the flamegraph)

 ``` bash
 cargo install flamegraph